timmyjose-compilers/tam-java/docs/tam_specification.md

 Every TAM routine follows this basic protocol:

 Suppose a procedure P requires d words of arguments and returns n words as result.
-The before the call to P, d words of arguments must be pushed onto the top of the stack.
-Just after returning from P, n words of resul words myst be pushed onto the top of the stack (the d words of arguments having already been popped off).
+Then, before the call to P, d words of arguments must be pushed onto the top of the stack.
+Just after returning from P, n words of result words must be pushed onto the top of the stack (the d words of arguments having already been popped off).
 Note that both d and n may be 9.

 There are two kinds of routines in TAM: